kenduraghav/react-tutorials/log.md

 Continued to work the Book Selection app using _react_ and _redux_.
 Learned about mapToStateProps, connect and how it updates the state.

 **Thoughts** Need to revisit the concepts in redux again to get know it good.

+## Day 27:

+Revisited concepts about _Redux_ and worked on few _freecodecamp_ challenges with Redux.

+## Day 28:

+Asusual Skipped, every saturday skipped, except the first saturday in this coding journey.

+## Day 29:

+Gone through udemy #react course tutorials on what Redux-thunk.
+To get hands on, now working on a sample redux-thunk application.